kiranhsgithub/productive_programmer/README.md

 # Productive Programmer
 Placeholder for my thoughts on being a productive programmer.
 I am not saying these are the best possible ways, but, these are my preferences that I think makes me productive.
 Other developers can have different preferences than mine.

+Follow Agile Practices:
+* Keep Scrum as small as possible.
+Answer only 3 questions and discuss nothing more ** What did I accomplish yesterday
+** What will I work on today
+** Any blockers?

 Choosing a favorite IDE depending on languages/context
 * VSCode - Plugins are really useful and inbuilt commant tool terminal.
 * Brackets - (I don't prefer brackets now and switched to VSCode/Intellij)